Huw F. Thomas, B.D.S., M.S., Ph.D.

 Dr. Kasberg joined TUSDM in 2012.
 During his time here, he has spearheaded the Adapting to Diversity in Dentistry seminar series, developed a summer reading program devoted to enhance cultural competency for faculty, staff, and students, revamped the ethics committee, initiated a student wellness program, and implemented recruitment strategies that have led to the admission of some of the most diverse classes in TUSDM history.

-Before joining TUSDM, Dr. Kasberg served as visiting lecturer and academic advisor at Indiana University-Purdue University Indianapolis.
+Before joining TUSDM, Dr. Kasberg served as visiting lecturer and academic adviser at Indiana University-Purdue University Indianapolis.
 He then became assistant dean at Indiana University Graduate School where he focused on African-American and Latino graduate student recruitment and helped increase the number of African-American and Latino doctoral students in biomedical science programs.
 In 2002, he was named director of admissions for Indiana University School of Dentistry (IUSD), and in 2005, assistant dean for student affairs in addition to director of admissions.

 In the fall of 2009, the IUSD Alumni Association selected Dr. Kasberg as Honorary Alumnus, and in the winter of 2010, the IUSD faculty elected him the Theta Theta Chapter of Omicron Kappa Upsilon.